In Design: Route 240 (Crozet Avenue), Albemarle County

 The existing concrete span bridge was built in 1921 and carries approximately 7,100 vehicles daily, according to 2017 data.

-VDOT is presenting two construction alternatives with respective schedules and traffic impacts for public input:
+On April 17, 2019, VDOT is presented two construction alternatives at a design public hearing with respective schedules and traffic impacts for public input:

 - Alternative A: The first alternative proposes to close Route 240 (Crozet Avenue) at Lickinghole Creek in both directions for six months with a detour in place.
 Traffic south of the bridge will use Route 250 (Rockfish Gap Turnpike) to Route 240 (Three Notched Road) to reach Crozet Avenue.
 Traffic north of the bridge will reverse the detour and use Three Notched Road to Rockfish Gap Turnpike.